judka-uriel/uriel-book/uriel_en.md

 occurs while preserving all the moral laws of the Torah — then the sefirah of Tiferet, which is connected with all of them, is also filled.
-As a result of such unification, the sefirah of Yesod is filled, and with it Malkhut — and then the Mashiach will come, and Gan Eden will return to Earth.
+As a result of such unification, the sefirah of Yesod is filled, and with it Malkhut — and then Mashiach will come, and Gan Eden will return to Earth.

 Peace in society, harmonious coexistence, and mutual respect are achieved only when people of opposing views, instead of waging irreconcilable enmity caused